Last Updated on May 11, 2022

 Breakfast at Disney’s Newport Bay Club

-Breakfast no longer comes part of the hotel reservation.
+Breakfast no longer comes as part of the hotel reservation.
 Guests are now required to pay out of pocket or purchase a dining plan that includes Hotel Breakfast (not to be confused with the Free Half Board Plus promotions where breakfast is only available in the parks).

 While the spread was amazing; Crepes, pancakes, waffles, cereals, pastries, bacon, eggs, sausage etc (we could be here all day listing everything they offered).
 We didn’t feel it was worth the 25€ per adult (23€ per child) surcharge.